What are the key sales skills of today’s modern seller?

 The Most Important Skills for Sales Reps

 Sales skills are classified as either hard or soft.
-While hard selling skills, such as product knowledge and performing sales presentations, are vital, soft skills like storytelling, knowing when to stop talking, and relationship building sets the expert sales rep apart.
+While hard selling skills, such as product knowledge and performing sales presentations, are vital, soft sales skills like storytelling, knowing when to stop talking, and relationship building sets the expert sales rep apart.

 Sales: Hard Skills

 These skills are formalized and learned in a structured manner.
-Perhaps a software salesperson has studied computer science at a university, or an electrical parts salesman honed his technical ability under an apprenticeship.
+Perhaps a software salesperson has studied computer science at a university, or an electrical parts salesperson honed his technical ability under an apprenticeship.
 Hard selling skills are generally role-critical and specialized.

 - Product knowledge